Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

 \subsection{Assumptions about sufficient model decrease}

 The steps $\eta_k$ can be obtained in a number of ways, leading to different local convergence rates and empirical performance.
 As far as global convergence guarantees are concerned though, the requirements are modest.
 It is only required that, at each iteration, the candidate~$\eta_k$ induces sufficient decrease \emph{in the model}.
 Known explicit strategies achieve these decreases.
 In particular, solving the trust-region subproblem~\eqref{eq:TRproblem} within some tolerance (which can be done in polynomial time if $H_k$ is linear~\citep[\S4.3]{vavasis1991nonlinear}) is certain to satisfy the assumptions.
-See for example the Steihaug-Toint truncated conjugate gradients method for a popular, practical choice~\citep{steihaug1983conjugate,conn2000trust,genrtr}.
+The Steihaug--Toint truncated conjugate gradients method is a popular choice~\citep{toint81towards,steihaug1983conjugate,conn2000trust,genrtr}.
 See also~\citep{sorensen1982newton,more1983trustregionstep} for more about the trust-region subproblem.
 Here, we describe simpler yet satisfactory strategies.

-For first-order steps, we require the following. \begin{assumption} There exists $c_2 > 0$ such that all first-order steps $\eta_k$ satisfy
+For first-order steps, we require the following. \begin{assumption} There exists $c_2 > 0$ such that, for all $k$ such that $\|\grad f(x_k)\| > \varepsilon_g$, the step $\eta_k$ satisfies